29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

 6) Sausage And Peppers

-This is what I put together for dinner when I still want something that tastes like dinner, but can’t be bothered to “cook”.
-After browning the sausage, allow the peppers and onions to become sweet in the drippings.
-Just a splash of vinegar or a spoon of mustard wakes it all up.
-You can roll it up in a roll, or eat it straight with the bread for scooping.
-I won’t judge.
+This is where I go when I want something like dinner but don’t want to put in the effort to make something.
+After browning the sausage, you can let the peppers and onions caramelize in the drippings.
+A splash of vinegar or a spoon of mustard will brighten it up.
+You can roll it up, or eat it like a deconstructed and use the bread for dipping.
+No judgement here.

 7) Red Beans And Rice